Put simply, employee retention is the art of holding onto your staff once you’ve hired them.

 Your competitors may well be waking up to the benefits of being a "people company," and will more than happily snap up the staff you can’t retain.
 Your loss will be their gain.

 We’ve established that a strong employee retention rate is crucial to remain competitive in the 21st century.
 How you go about doing this is worth examining in some depth.

-Going back to that central idea of "treating your employees right" is very important as you think about this.
+Consider that central concept of "treating your employees right" as you think about this.
 Remember - you are an employee too!
-As you go through the process of creating your employee retention strategies, keep asking yourself "would I be happy with this?" or "does this seem reasonable to me?"
+As you go through the process of creating your employee retention strategies, keep asking yourself, "would I be happy with this?" or, "does this seem reasonable to me?"